Date of Award

 In this research, service quality was measured through perceptions of hotel guests toward the service quality of hotels located in three counties in South Florida, through five dimensions of SERVQUAL (tangibles, reliability, responsiveness, assurance, and empathy).
 Customer loyalty was measured by hotel guests using the 7-item Modified Customer Loyalty.
 These instruments showed acceptable reliability, which were greater than 30.
 A factor analysis was conducted to confirm the validity of these instruments; scores ranged between .70-.80 for both.
 Three-hundred-sixty-nine hotel guests who stayed in hotels in South Florida successfully completed the survey.
 Using quota sampling, participants were approached to complete the survey questionnaire on the beach located in three counties in South Florida.
 Results demonstrated that service quality in terms of reliability, responsiveness, assurance, and empathy were significant explanatory variables of customer loyalty.
 The hypothesis of this study was partially supported as tangible was not significant explanatory variable of customer loyalty.
 This study found no difference regarding perceptions between males and females.
 However, there was a significant difference for repeat patronage based on education level.
 Recommendations for future studies included exploration of the relationship between customer loyalty and other factors that can affect customers' use of services with a hotel, such as hotel reputation, special services, promotion, and location, etc.

 Lin, Chen-Hsien, "Relationship Between Guest Perceptions of Service Quality and Customer Loyalty in the Hotel Industry in South Florida" (2005).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 220.